sidhant293/Essential-Algorithms/System Design/Must Know/Log Based Database.md

 | User 2 | 12 |
 | User 7 | 37 |

-In Indexing, keys are stored in stored format in cache with value as offset of disk
+In Indexing, keys are stored in sorted format in cache with value as offset of disk

 | Key  | Offset   |
 | :-------- | :------- |